Do Pergolas Add Value to Your Home? The Definitive Guide

 Our Michigan-Focused Expertise

-• Comprehensive project management
+• Comprehensive project management from design consultation to final inspection

-• Transparent pricing and detailed quotes
+• Transparent pricing and detailed written quotes with no surprise costs

-• Industry-leading warranty coverage
+• Industry-leading warranty on all pergola installations

-The Bottom Line: Are Pergolas Worth It?
+The Bottom Line: Are Pergolas Worth It for Michigan Homeowners?

-After thorough analysis of market data and expert interviews, the verdict is clear: Yes, quality pergolas typically add meaningful value to homes, both financially and in terms of lifestyle enhancement.
+Yes — quality pergolas typically add meaningful value to homes, both financially and in terms of daily lifestyle quality.

-For most homeowners, the sweet spot lies in:
+For Michigan homeowners, the sweet spot is:

-• Ensuring professional installation with proper permits
+• Ensuring professional installation with proper permits and frost-depth footings

-• Designing the pergola as part of a cohesive outdoor living concept
+• Designing the pergola as part of a cohesive outdoor living concept — not as a standalone project

 Ready to Increase Your Home's Value With a Pergola?